eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/tutorial/tutorial.cube.hierarchy.hasall.md

 kind: TUTORIAL
 number: 2.3.4
 ---
-# Hierarchy - Level - HasAll
+# Daanse Tutorial - Cube Hierarchy Has All

 In a hierarchy, the top level can sometimes be a special case.
 Typically, levels are created using a Level object, along with a reference to a column and a query on the hierarchy.
 However, there are situations where no dedicated column or table entry exists for the top level.
 For example if you want to represent a grand total.
 In such cases, you can generate a generic top level that serves as a final aggregation for all members of the level below.